 World Health Organization advice for travellers

 Medication

+Procedure for importing drugs and psychotropic substances in Georgia for individual needs is available in the following link: www.incb.org/documents/Psychotropics/guidelines/travel-regulations/2013-travellers-update/GEO_26_August_2014_Original_travellers_II_-_LTR_-_table.pdf

+According to the Georgian legislation, 10 standard packages of pharmaceutical products (except for special control drugs), also unregistered medicines are allowed to be imported into the territory of Georgia for individual needs. if the imported amount of the medicine exceeds 10 standard packages, appropriate application together with the medical documents (Form #100/brief medical report) should be submitted to the State Regulation Agency for Medical Activities to issue import permission letter for unauthorized pharmaceutical product to be imported for personal use.

 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 Take prescription medicine so you remain in good health.
 Always carry on your person a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.
 There are legal limits on the amount of some medications that can be taken into Georgia.